Legal Practice and Ethics Courses

 Moot Court Boot Camp

 Moot Court Boot Camp has two components: oral advocacy and writing.
 The oral advocacy component will cover the basics of appellate oral argument.
-Students will receive two different cases and prepare and submit argument outlines in advance.
-During the workshop, students will gain hands-on experience by conducting multiple oral arguments before a variety of alumni and other practicing attorneys, judges, and faculty, who will provide feedback.
+Students will prepare and present oral arguments in two different cases before the two Boot Camp faculty members, experienced appellate practitioners who will provide constructive feedback.
 The writing component will cover the basics of appellate brief writing.
-Students will prepare a short, written assignment that we will discuss and revise during class.
+Students will prepare a short written assignment that will be discussed and revised during class.
 We will focus on strong issue statements, effective headings, and powerful conclusions.
 We'll also explore sentence structure and word choice.
 Students will learn to define themes in their writing and carry them into the oral argument.
 Focused writing, we will learn, promotes successful oral advocacy, and vice versa.
-This class, which will meet for the weekend of October 8-9, is an optional supplement to the Hinton Moot Court Competition.
+This class, which will meet from 8:45 a.m. to 5:00 p.m. on Saturday, October 7, and from 8:45 a.m. to 1:00 p.m. on Sunday, October 8, is an optional supplement to the Hinton Moot Court Competition.
 One credit will be granted for the weekend course and an additional credit will be granted upon completion of two judged arguments as part of the Hinton Moot Court Competition.
 There are no prerequisites, but good faith participation in the Hinton Moot Court Competition is required.
 Students may receive credit for this class only once during their Law School career.
 The Moot Court Boot Camp is open to J.D. students only and is graded Pass/Fail.
+This section of the class meets over the weekend of October 7/8.

 Previously: